Client showing error " PXE-E74 No MAN_INFO" or "OS_INFO options found" when attempting to PXE boot

 The router needed to have DHCP filtering turned off and the switch has to allow Bootp forwarding.

 Review DHCP Scope Options as if previously PXE was configured in Forced Mode - configuration might be pointing to old IP.
-You can use PXE Forced Mode Utility from KB 28035.
-(Linked Article).
+You can use PXE Forced Mode Utility from the following KB:

-Another case that showed this issue was resolved by uninstalling the PXE server completely (leaving only the mmaccesskey.ini file in the PXE directory), reinstalling the PXE server and creating new PXE boot images.
+Another possible resolution might be uninstalling the PXE server completely (leaving only the mmaccesskey.ini file in the PXE directory), reinstalling the PXE server and creating new PXE boot images.